Tania Bryer: CNBC Meets: In the Press

 In 2014, former US President Jimmy Carter told Bryer he "could have wiped Iran off the map" with the weapons he had during the hostage crisis.
 Carter also claimed that if he had proved himself "manly" and had used military force, a second term in the Oval Office would have been possible.
 "I think I would have been re-elected easily if I had been able to rescue our hostages from the Iranians ...
 I would say I would send one more helicopter because if I had one more helicopter we could have brought out not only the 52 hostages, but also brought out the rescue team, and when that failed, then I think that was the main factor that brought about my failure to be re-elected."

 In a 2015 interview, celebrated opera soprano Jessye Norman told Bryer that "racialism was practiced at the highest levels of government" in the US.
-She launched a blistering attack on the US Congress and the "unprecedented roadblocks" they had put in the way of President Barack Obama: "... the roadblocks that members of Congress put in front of this President are unprecedented and they have very little to do with his policies and very much to do with the fact that he's African American.
+She attacked the US Congress and the "unprecedented roadblocks" they had put in the way of President Barack Obama: "... the roadblocks that members of Congress put in front of this President are unprecedented and they have very little to do with his policies and very much to do with the fact that he's African American.
 And I say that loudly because I know it to be true.
 I'm not running for office so I don't have to hedge my conversations here about this.
 It's racialism practiced at the highest levels of government, that is a thing which should not even be allowed.
 We should be better than that, we should be bigger than that."